 [NIKON Z 6, 85.0 mm f/1.8, Mode = Manual, ISO 50, 1/125, ƒ/4, (35mm = 85)]

-I find that getting actors in front of the camera that they just need permission to show what they can do with their faces.
-To be a good actor they often spend a lot of time in front of a mirror perfecting expressions.
+I find that getting actors in front of the camera requires permission to show what they can do with their faces.
+To be a good actor, they often spend a lot of time in front of a mirror perfecting expressions.

-I like to think of this as like stretching before you run or warming up the voice.
+I think of this as stretching before you run or warming up the voice.

 I always have so much fun with the actors.

-This year we had more freshman than in the past.
+This year we had more freshmen than in the past.
 It was great to meet so many new students.
 I can’t wait to see them in performances.

-Ian Rossin is not trying to be an actor, he is studying theatre tech.
-That is the guys who deal with lighting, sound, costumes and set design.
-He however could easily find himself on stage or in front of the camera.
+Ian Rossin is not trying to be an actor; he is studying theatre tech.
+Those guys deal with lighting, sound, costumes, and set design.
+He, however, could easily find himself on stage or in front of the camera.